mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 As mentioned previously, domain sharding comes at a cost: DNS lookups.
 Despite each hostname pointing at the same IP address, the browser does not know that until after it has performed a DNS lookup.

+Previously, a `Connection: Keep-Alive` header could be sent to any client that sent the header as part of the HTTP request headers, allowing the client to re-use connections.
+Virtually every browser in existence today supports HTTP 1.1, though, where `Keep-Alive` is the default behavior.

 ### High latency